vib-tcp/introduction_2_HPC/chapters/03_Infrastructure.md

 * **Tier-0** clusters are ***Very large*** computing infrastructure available at EU level, for example [PRACE association](https://prace-ri.eu/prace-association/) (Partnership for advanced computing in Europe) has [6 partners](https://prace-ri.eu/prace-archive/infrastructure-support/prace-hpc-infrastructure/) offering a Tier-0 cluster.
 Belgium is not hosting a Tier-0 but is one of ~25 member in PRACE.

 * **Tier-1** clusters are clusters with services at the level of a region/country because it exceeds the capacity of an institution in terms of needs/costs.
-For example in the [VSC (Vlaams supercomputer centrum)](https://www.vscentrum.be/compute) there is [Hortense](https://www.vscentrum.be/compute), the Tier-1 computer cluster hosted by UGent university
+For example in the [VSC (Vlaams Supercomputer Centrum)](https://www.vscentrum.be/compute) there is [Hortense](https://www.vscentrum.be/compute), the Tier-1 computer cluster hosted by UGent university

 * **Tier-2** clusters are available at research institutions level.
-There are [4 Tier-2 cluster in flandres](https://docs.vscentrum.be/hardware-tier2.html#), hosted by the universities UAntwerp, VUB, UGent and KULeuven.
+There are [4 Tier-2 cluster in Flandres](https://docs.vscentrum.be/hardware-tier2.html#), hosted by the universities UAntwerp, VUB, UGent and KULeuven.

 * **Tier-3** is representing your personal computer, can be a desktop or a laptop.
 But is mainly for personal use and has limited resources.